paperpatch/jest_another_RPG/README.md

 Either fork or clone this repository and open the files within to access the command prompt.

-Run `node node` in the command line and it will give out a series of prompts in which you will fight against 3 monsters consecutively.
+Run `node app` in the command line and it will give out a series of prompts in which you will fight against 3 monsters consecutively.
 You will be given different types of potions to help you in your battle.

 ## Contributing